 You can easily calculate stamp duty on a property in Delhi by following these steps:

-You can pay stamp duty and plot registry charges in Delhi through the SHCIL (Stock Holding Corporation of India) website.
-Simply follow these steps:
+You can pay stamp duty and plot registry charges in Delhi online options only.

 Click on SHCIL.
 Hover on “Products & Services’.
 Select ‘e-Stamping Services and click on ‘e-Stamping’.